 Which brings us back to Proverbs 31 and finding ways in which we can reward our husbands with good and not evil.
 How do you think you might feel after a long day at work “bringing home the dough” for your family?
 How would you like to be greeted and/or served when you walk in the door?
 You’ve heard the phrase “if momma ain’t happy, then nobody’s happy.”
 Let’s paraphrase that a bit, “if momma’s attitude is sour when daddy walks in the door, it ruins everybody’s evening.”

-1. Do a quick pickup around the house.
+- Do a quick pickup around the house.
 Employ the kids to help.
-I’ve others call the 15 minutes before their husband comes home the “Hour of Power” or the “5 in 15″.
-What this basically means is when they call out those phrases the whole family springs into action for 15 minutes to complete their 5 individually assigned tasks/choirs.
-The result–a pretty fast makeover and much cleaner house before dad gets home which makes everyone happier.
+I’ve heard others call the 15 minutes before their husband comes home the “Hour of Power” or the “5 in 15”.
+What this basically means is when they call out those phrases the whole family springs into action for 15 minutes to complete their 5 individually assigned tasks/chores.
+The result–a pretty fast makeover and much cleaner house before dad walks in the door which makes everyone happier.

-2. Try to make sure the kids are clean.
-My hubby loves his welcome home hugs from Peanut but if she is dirty or sticky or messy, you can forget it until after she gets cleaned up because he doesn’t want to stain his good work clothes.
-He misses his hug and Peanut feels hurt because she didn’t get to hug her daddy right away.
-It makes no one happy.
+- Try to make sure the kids are clean.
+My hubby loves his welcome home hugs from Peanut and Teacup but if they are dirty or sticky or messy, you can forget it until after they get cleaned up because he doesn’t want to stain his good work clothes.
+As a result, Goose misses his hug and the girls feel hurt because they didn’t get to hug their daddy right away.
+In the end no one’s happy.

-6. Have both you and your children meet him at the door.
-As I mentioned earlier Goose loves it when Peanut meets him at the door.
+- Have both you and your children meet him at the door.
+As I mentioned earlier Goose loves it when his girls meet him at the door.
 It cheers him up on a bad day or makes him laugh on a good day.
 It just goes to show your hubby, “Listen love, we’ve missed you.
 We are so glad you are home.”